connor122721/nf-eqtls/README.md

 ## Installation
 To run this pipeline, you need to have *Nextflow* and *Apptainer* installed.
-I am building a apptainer container (sandbox) to have some of the following dependencies installed:
+I am currently building an apptainer container (sandbox) to have all of the following dependencies installed:
 ```
 - NextFlow
 - Apptainer